periplume/notelos/README.md

 place:

 ```
-# studio.install
+# notelos.install
 ```

-The installer has a few options which `studio.install -h` explains.
+The installer has a few options which `notelos.install -h` explains.

 The installer will report on broader dependencies but will proceed